satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

 ---
 title: Configuring SDN Interface SDN Manager

-ms.assetid: bf193e5f-86cd-4080-8a94-3a47c9d81f08
+description: SDN Manager can run in three different operational modes: cache, database, and Redis.
+Which of these three the SDN Manager uses depends on how it stores and shares the state of call streams, as well as its configurations settings. ms.date: 03/29/2022 ms.assetid: bf193e5f-86cd-4080-8a94-3a47c9d81f08
 ---

-# Configuring SDN Interface SDN Manager
+# Configure SDN Interface SDN Manager

  **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019